adfresca/sdk-unity/README.md

 ### Custom URL Schema

-You can set your own URL Schema as 'Click URL' of the campaigns.
-So, you can navigate your users to the specific page or do some custom actions when user clicked the image message.
+You can set your own URL Schema as 'Deep Link' of the campaigns and you can redirect users to a specific page or run custom actions when usesr click the image message.

-#### Use Custom URL for Android
+#### Use a Custom URL for Android

-In the native android application, you can simply add schema information to AndroidManifest.xml to use custom url.
-However, unlike the native android application that uses multiple activities as its pages, Unity engine uses only one player activity and implements engine's own paginations internally.
-So, there is a problem to add schema information since you cannot set schema on UnityPlayer activity.
+In the native Android application, you can simply add schema information to AndroidManifest.xml to use custom url.
+However, unlike the native Android application that uses multiple activities for its pages, Unity engine uses only one player activity and implements its own paginations internally.
+So you can't add schema information and set schema on UnityPlayer activity.

-To solve this issue, you need to do some extra works as below.
+To resolve this issue, you need to do the followings.

 1) Override startActivity(intent) of UnityPlayer Activity to handle Custom URL for Announcement Campaign.

 Click URL from Announcement Campaign is always executed on in-game situation.
-It is never executed from outside of game like a push notification.
-Also, SDK uses startActivity() method to execute url.
-Therefore, you can manually handle urls by overriding startActivity() of UnityPlayer activity.
+It is never executed from outside of the game (i.e. a push notification.)
+Also our SDK uses startActivity() method to execute the url.
+Therefore, you can manually handle a url by overriding startActivity() of UnityPlayer activity.

-Firstly, you should create a new Android Project in Eclipse and generate a class named MainActivity and inherited from UnityPlayerActivity.
-Then, modify AndroidMenefest.xml as below.
+First, you should create a new Android Project in Eclipse and generate a class named MainActivity inherited from UnityPlayerActivity.
+Then modify AndroidMenefest.xml as follows.

 ```xml
 <application android:icon="@drawable/app_icon" android:label="@string/app_name" android:debuggable="true">